Back to top

 Causes of piles

-- having a persistent cough
+- have a persistent cough

-- lifting heavy objects
+- lift heavy objects

 Piles are also common during pregnancy.
 They may develop due to the higher pressure in your tummy (abdomen) when you’re pregnant.
 They usually get better after you give birth.